ScotRail (brand): 1997–2004: National Express

-FirstGroup
+2004–2015: FirstGroup

 When FirstGroup became the franchisee on 17 October 2004, in line with other rail franchises it held, the brand was revised as First ScotRail.

-When First originally acquired the franchise, a new regional livery of pink, grey and purple and a new logo of a pink circle and an italicised f character was introduced.
+When First acquired the franchise, a new regional livery of pink, grey and purple and a new logo of a pink circle and an italicised f character was introduced.
 Legislation requiring train doors to be painted in a contrasting colour to the body, for visually impaired passengers, resulted in white doors with a pink stripe.
 Like National Express, First applied their logo on units by transfer until repainting.
-A large number of units were re-branded into this livery, including the Class 322 units re-acquired and refurbished for North Berwick service and the Class 90 locomotives used on Caledonian Sleeper services.
+A large number of units were rebranded into this livery, including the Class 322 units re-acquired and refurbished for North Berwick service and the Class 90 locomotives used on Caledonian Sleeper services.

 In September 2008 the Scottish Government agency, Transport Scotland, announced that the franchised Scottish rail services would be permanently renamed ScotRail.
-Transport Scotland designed with a new livery of dark blue background, with grey doors and a white dotted 'Saltire' Scottish flag.
+Transport Scotland designed a new livery with a dark blue background, grey doors and a white dotted 'Saltire' Scottish flag.
 A new logo was also applied, ScotRail, with the tagline 'Scotland's Railway', which on some units is replaced with the Scottish Gaelic translation 'Rèile na h-Alba'.
 Stations and staff uniforms were also given a new dark blue look.
-This livery is not replaced when the franchise ends, the only branding showing the operator will be a small "ScotRail is operated by" sign on the station building and on the train doors.
+This livery would not be replaced each time the franchise changed; the only branding naming the operator was a small "ScotRail is operated by" sign on the station building and on the train doors.
 When next tendered in 2015, the franchise was split with the Caledonian Sleeper becoming a separate franchise.
 On 1 April 2015, the ScotRail franchise was taken over by Abellio ScotRail while the Caledonian Sleeper service was taken over by Serco.

-Abellio
+2015–2022: Abellio

-From 1 April 2015 to 1 April 2022, ScotRail was operated by Abellio.
-This franchise ended on the 31 March 2022.
+From 1 April 2015 to 1 April 2022, ScotRail was operated by the subsidiary of the Netherlands-based transport conglomerate Abellio.
+This franchise ended on 31 March 2022.

-Scottish Government
+2022-present: Scottish Government

 On 1 April 2022, a Scottish Government-owned operator of last resort took over operation of the ScotRail service, maintaining the ScotRail brand.

 Great British Railways

-The UK Government plans to bring railway services in the UK under a single national brand by 2023 known as Great British Railways.
-Railway services in Scotland are planned to use GBR's branding, albeit with a "regional variant", with the plan emphasising the need for a unified brand to display the railway as one network.
-It remains unclear what direct impact the GBR brand will have on the ScotRail brand.
+In 2021, the Conservative UK Government announced a plan to bring railway services in Great Britain under a single national brand by 2023, known as Great British Railways.
+Railway services in Scotland would use GBR's branding, albeit with a "regional variant", with the plan emphasising the need for a unified brand to display the railway as one network.
+The Labour government elected in 2024 continued with a modified and expanded version of these plans, stating in 2025 that the Scottish Government would continue to commission ScotRail services, and that GBR would work closely with ScotRail to replicate the existing alliance between Network Rail and ScotRail.